FDOT District Four - Broward Header Image

 Traffic Impacts:

-Westbound Griffin Road and Ravenswood Road, in Dania, may have one lane closed, daily as needed, 8 a.m. until 4 p.m., for lighting installation.
+Westbound Griffin Road and Ravenswood Road, in Dania, may have one lane closed, as needed, 8 a.m. until 4 p.m., for foundation installation.

 MAINTENANCE, UTILITY, PERMIT & ADDITIONAL AGENCY PROJECTS